mgoplerud/vglmer/README.md

 devtools::install_github("mgoplerud/vglmer", dependencies = TRUE)
 ```

+If you are interested in using partially factorized variational inference (Goplerud, Papaspiliopoulos, and Zanella 2023), please switch to the `collapsed` branch and install that version of the package.
+There are some important differences with this main branch, especially in terms of some `vglmer_control` naming conventions.

-At present, it can fit logistic, linear, and negative binomial outcomes with an arbitrary number of random effects.
+At present, `vglmer` can fit logistic, linear, and negative binomial outcomes with an arbitrary number of random effects.
 Details on negative binomial inference can be found [here](https://github.com/mgoplerud/vglmer/blob/master/.github/model_addendum.pdf) and are more experimental at the moment.

 This package accepts "standard" glmer syntax of the form: